timfpark/viaduct/README.md

 ## Adding Datasets to a Catalog

-Obviously, before you can reference a dataset, you need to add it to the catalog.
+Perhaps obviously, you need to add a dataset to the catalog before you can reference it.

-In the previous example we had a dataset that is backed by Azure Storage Account, so the first thing we need to do is add this to the Viaduct catalog as a store.

-We do that by creating a definition file that looks like this:
+In the previous example we had a dataset that is backed by Azure Storage Account, so the first thing we need to do is add this store to the Viaduct catalog with a definition file like this:

 ```
 {